teuben/DataComb/data/README.md

-# Dataset that have been used for DataComb
+# Dataset that have been used for DataComb (Plunkett et al. 2023)

-1) M100 (casaguides)
+1) M100 (from Casaguides)
-2) Skymodel GMC fractal/powerspectrum (Koda)
+2) Skymodel GMC fractal/power spectrum (Koda et al. 2019)

-Two datasets marked by a '*' did not get used, although "papersky" was available and was tested by some that it worked.
-The SDINT method that was
+3) ...
+More datasets have been tested, and may be documented in the future

-1) M100 (casaguides)
+1) M100 (Casaguides)
    -----------------

-The https://casaguides.nrao.edu/index.php/M100_Band3_Combine_6.2 casaguide walks you through a feather combination.
-We will also provide this example for the other combination methods, so they can be compared.
+The https://casaguides.nrao.edu/index.php/M100_Band3_Combine_6.2 Casaguide walks you through a combination with Feather.
+We utilize the same dataset for Feather and for the other combination methods, so they can be compared.

 To get the full data, see https://casaguides.nrao.edu/index.php/M100_Band3#Obtaining_the_Data